-Ensure everyone understands the task required, roles and responsibilities, job impact, and human performance traps and tools when it comes to preparing for work.
-Take the time to examine the work area to identify and mitigate hazards and reduce the potential for risk.
+Ensure everyone understands the task required, roles and responsibilities, job impact, tools and stuff that can kill you "STKY" when it comes to preparing for work.
+Take the time to examine the work area to identify hazards.
+After hazards have been identified, remember to mitigate or eliminate these hazards which will reduce the risk of an incident occurring.